KeyboardKit/KeyboardKit/README.md

 ## Features

-KeyboardKit comes packed with features.
-Checkout the list below, and have a look at the documentation, demo apps and source code for even more information and examples.
+KeyboardKit comes packed with features to help you build powerful keyboards.

+Have a look at the documentation, demo apps and source code for more information and examples.

 ### 💥 Actions